Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Discussion

+Going further than patient-level risk, we also provided measures of neighborhood risk assessment.
+We stratified census tracts into lower, moderate, and higher risk for stillbirth and preterm birth.
+We identified neighborhoods in West Philadelphia and North Philadelphia as being at higher risk for stillbirth and preterm birth.
+These findings were consistent with those of \citet{YangAJE2023} who had determined that these regions had greater risk of preterm birth.
+Earlier research had also found that residents in neighborhoods in North and West Philadelphia had lower average lifespans and higher rates of high cholesterol, hypertension, diabetes, and heart disease than Philadelphia as a whole \citep{ClosetoHome}.
+Our study adds to the literature on poor health outcomes in these same neighborhoods by also identifying them as having elevated risk of yet another outcome: stillbirth.

-Our model detected a clear spatial pattern for neighborhood risk of stillbirth and preterm in Philadelphia.
-Neighborhoods in West Philadelphia and North Philadelphia were identified as being at highest risk for preterm birth and stillbirth (see Figure \ref{fig:phat_clusters}).
-In particular, our analysis revealed that higher-risk neighborhoods tended to have lower rates of women who had completed a college education or who were in the labor force.
-Higher-risk neighborhoods also tended to have higher rates of women who were living below the poverty line or who were on public assistance (see Table \ref{tab:cluster_cov}).
-Since we assessed the \textit{marginal} comparisons of the risk factors in our neighborhood risk analysis, this seemingly contradictory result is explained by the collinearity between poverty and public assistance.
-However, when we inspect the effect of public assistance in the \textit{joint} (and conditional) analysis that models patient-specific risk (see Table \ref{tab:ORstillpre}), we find that conditional on poverty, public assistance does not seem to have an effect on the risk for stillbirth or preterm birth.
-These findings are important, especially since some prior work found a protective effect of public assistance against COVID-19 in the city of Philadelphia \cite{Boland2020}, while our findings suggest that public assistance may not have a similar protective effect against stillbirth or preterm birth.
-On the other hand, improved access to educational and employment opportunities might reduce the risk of these outcomes.
-Overall, this underscores the importance of studying neighborhood-level factors and their contributions to specific health outcomes of interest, since the relationships between neighborhood characteristics and health outcome risks may vary depending on the outcome.
+Our marginal neighborhood analysis revealed that higher-risk neighborhoods tended to have lower rates of women who had completed a college education or who were in the labor force.
+Higher-risk neighborhoods also tended to have higher rates of women who were living below the poverty line or who were on public assistance.
+Since we assessed the marginal comparisons of the risk factors in our neighborhood risk analysis, this seemingly contradictory result is explained by the collinearity between poverty and public assistance.
+When we inspect the patient-specific (i.e. conditional) analysis in Table \ref{tab:ORstillpre}, we find that conditional on poverty, public assistance does not have a significant association with the risk of stillbirth (PD=0.84) or preterm birth (PD=0.58).